 The Adelaide International is a joint ATP and WTA event held at the start of every tennis season in Australia in the lead-up to the Australian Open.

-The Adelaide International Tennis event is a joint event held by the
+The Adelaide International is a joint

 ATP and

 The city has a long tennis history, with the tournament format changing multiple times.
-The city hosted tennis events up until 2009 when the newly created
+The city hosted tennis events up until 2009, when the newly created

 Brisbane International left the city without a tennis tournament.

-A plethora of great players have already won the event since its inception in 2020, such as
+Many great players have already won the event since its inception in 2020, such as

-Novak Djokovic, who was champion in 2023.
+Novak Djokovic, who was the champion in 2023.
 Australian tennis legend Ashleigh Barty won the first edition of the WTA event in 2020, and she added another trophy there in 2022.
 Players like

 Aryna Sabalenka,